This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #RoofedItMyself #CollectiveBias

 - Timberline® American Harvest®

 Have you ever installed a shingle roof on a home improvement project?
-It wasn’t as difficult as we imagined and I’m excited about building a picnic shelter with shingle roof that matches our home and this existing shed.
+It wasn’t as difficult as we imagined and I’m excited about building a picnic shelter with a shingle roof that matches our home and this existing shed.
+This was only a small project and so I don’t think it needs any guttering, but you could add some if you like.
+If you do then remember to find a company like Clean Pro Gutter Cleaning Atlanta who will be able to maintain your gutters so that they don’t get blocked up and damaged.
+I will be putting gutters up when I build the picnic shelter as that will be larger.
 We actually need a new roof for our house but I’m not going to try and fix that myself!
 I’ll be calling a professional like WDR Metal Roofing out to help me!
-I hope you’ll stop back by to check out the completely finished/painted renovation and get the tutorial for creating a 2×2 barn quilt.
-If you’re considering a outdoor home improvement project that requires a roof or if you’re looking for re-roofing options for your existing home, check out the selection of Timberline® shingles and GAF roofing products at Lowe’s.
+I hope you’ll stop by again to check out the completely finished/painted renovation and get the tutorial for creating a 2×2 barn quilt.
+If you’re considering an outdoor home improvement project that requires a roof or if you’re looking for re-roofing options for your existing home, check out the selection of Timberline® shingles and GAF roofing products at Lowe’s.